- Mary Rogelstad

 1.)
 A Steep Decline in Volunteering

 Not surprisingly, as doors closed, volunteerism declined.
-The journal The Role of Volunteering in Philanthropy found that 66% of donors decreased or stopped volunteering during the pandemic
+The Role of Volunteering in Philanthropy journal found that 66% of donors decreased or stopped volunteering during the pandemic

 In the early days of the pandemic, a number of people did step up to help fill in gaps in healthcare and food distribution.
 But it wasn’t enough to keep up.
 Organizations like Meals on Wheels saw a surge in demand for food deliveries, but didn’t have enough volunteers to serve them.
 To fill the gap, the organization ended up hiring more drivers.